 PHL 230 Modern Philosophy.
-An introduction to Western philosophy beginning with the Renaissance, with an emphasis on the Enlightenment and Modern eras in Europe from the 17th to the early 19th centuries.
-The course will include study of important thinkers such as Descartes, Hobbes, Locke, Hume and Kant.
+An introduction to Western philosophy beginning with the Renaissance and the Scientific Revolution, with an emphasis on the Enlightenment and Modern eras in Europe from the 17th to the 19th centuries.
+The course will include discussion of revolutionary thinkers such as Descartes, Hobbes, Locke, Hume and Kant.
 Some more recent philosophical developments may also be covered.
 4 Semester Hours.